willierushrush/willierushrush.github.io/_pages/research.md

 ## Papers
   * A priori bounds and degeneration of Herman rings with bounded type rotation number,
   [arXiv:2302.07794](https://arxiv.org/abs/2302.07794)
-  * Rigidity of bounded type rotational dynamics for rational maps,
+  * Rigidity of bounded type rotation quasicircles in holomorphic dynamics,
   manuscript available upon request
-  * Renormalization of critical quasicircle maps I: rigidity and universality,
+  * Hyperbolicity of renormaliation of unicritical Herman quasicircles,
   in preparation

 ## Others